 Our Statutory Boards and Agencies carry out programmes that support our policies and initiatives, breathing passion into our initiatives to get the ground moving.

-The National Heritage Board (NHB) is the custodian of Singapore’s heritage, and is responsible for telling the Singapore story, sharing the Singaporean experience and imparting the Singapore spirit.
+The National Heritage Board (NHB) is the custodian of Singapore’s heritage.
+We are responsible for telling the Singapore story, sharing the Singaporean experience and imparting our Singapore spirit.

-NHB was formed in 1993 and its mission is to preserve and celebrate the shared heritage of our diverse communities, for the purpose of education, nation-building and cultural understanding.
-It manages the national museums, heritage institutions and the Bras Basah/ Bugis precinct, and sets policies relating to heritage sites, National Monuments and the national collection.
+NHB's mission is to preserve and celebrate the shared heritage of our diverse communities, for the purpose of education, nation-building and cultural understanding.
+It manages the national museums and heritage institutions, and sets policies relating to heritage sites, National Monuments and the national collection.
 Through the national collection, NHB curates heritage programmes and presents exhibitions to connect the past, present and future generations of Singaporeans.

 The People’s Association (PA) was established on 1 July 1960 to promote racial harmony and social cohesion in Singapore.
-PA's mission is to build and bridge communities in achieving one people, one Singapore.
+Our mission is to build and bridge communities in achieving one people, one Singapore.

 PA offers a wide range of programmes to cater to Singaporeans from all walks of life - connecting people to people, and people and government.
-This is done through a network of 1,800 grassroots organisations (GROs), over 100 Community Clubs, five Community Development Councils, the National Community Leadership Institute and Water-Venture outlets.
+We do this through our network of 1,800 grassroots organisations (GROs), over 100 Community Clubs, five Community Development Councils, the National Community Leadership Institute and Water-Venture outlets.

 The National Youth Council (NYC) is the national body coordinating holistic youth development in Singapore and the focal point of international youth affairs.
 NYC was restructured into an autonomous agency in 2015 and together with the Outward Bound Singapore and Youth Corps Singapore, drives youth development and broaden outreach to young Singaporeans and youth sector organisations.